gofynd/fdk-client-javascript/documentation/platform/LEAD.md

 | body | [TicketHistoryPayload](#TicketHistoryPayload) | yes | Request body |

-Create history for specific company level ticket, this history is seen on ticket detail page, this can be comment, log or rating.
+Create history for specific application level ticket, this history is seen on ticket detail page, this can be comment, log or rating.

 *Returned Response:*